laravel-streams/streams-ui/docs/builders.md

 sort: 10
 ---

+- **Intro:** Introduce the idea in one sentance.
     - Builders are classes that help you quickly build up UI component objects.
+- **Explaination:** An elevator pitch that signals the reader to continue or not (keep looking for relavant page).
+- **Sections/Features:** Separate sections/sub-sections (h2s/h3s) consistently.
+This will build the ToC.
+    - Attributes
+- **Next Steps:** Next actions to take that are intentional versus simply additional reading.
+- **Code Examples:** Code examples and snippets.
+- **Insights:** Tips, post scriptum, creative links.
+- **Additional Reading:** Link to related ideas/topics/guides/recipes.

 All builders accept an array of attributes and return an instance via the `build` method:
 ```php